Szybet/Yatchy/README.md

   <img src="/img/Yatchy.png" width="340,5" height="384"/>
 </p>

-It's my hobby, It won't be a big commercial product like SQFMI watchy, so don't accuse me of being a competitor ;/
+It's my hobby project, It won't be a big commercial product like SQFMI watchy, so don't accuse me of being a competitor ;/

 apart from that, If I have a cake for more advanced users, and he has a cake for less advanced users then we all have more cake for everyone, right? right?